devicetree-org/devicetree-specification/source/introduction.rst

 * Chapter :ref:`chapter-device-node-requirements` specifies the
   definition of a base set of device nodes required by |spec|-compliant device trees.
-* Chapter FIXME specifies the requirements for boot programs to start client programs on single and multiple CPU systems.
 * Chapter :ref:`chapter-device-bindings` describes device bindings for certain classes of devices and specific device types.
 * Chapter :ref:`chapter-fdt-structure` specifies the physical structure